kevinknights29/Web_Design_Guidelines/README.md

 1. Use a font size between 15 and 25 pixels (Body).

 2. Use (really) big font size for headlines.
-    - For example: 60px.
+    - EXAMPLE: 60px.
-    - Note: The more you increase the font size, the more you need to decrease the font weight.
+    - NOTE: The more you increase the font size, the more you need to decrease the font weight.

 3. Use line spacing between 120 and 150% of font size.